andrese52/epp_workshop_web/content/morning/basic_unix.md

                                              [ New File ]
-         ^G Get Help            ^O WriteOut            ^R Read File           ^Y Prev Page           ^K Cut Text            ^C Cur Pos
-         ^X Exit                ^J Justify             ^W Where Is            ^V Next Page           ^U UnCut Text          ^T To Spell
+         ^G Get Help    ^O WriteOut    ^R Read File     ^Y Prev Page     ^K Cut Text        ^C Cur Pos ^X Exit        ^J Justify     ^W Where Is      ^V Next Page     ^U UnCut Text      ^T To Spell

 When you hit `enter`, the text editor appears on your screen.
 Notice the file name on the top.
-And on the bottom of the screen, notice keyboard shortcuts... remember that your mouse isn't gonna work here, honey!
+And on the bottom of the screen, notice keyboard shortcuts... remember that your mouse isn't gonna work here.

-Let's create a hypothetical nucleotide sequences.
+Let's create hypothetical nucleotide sequences.

 ```bash
 >hypothetical_nucleotide_1